-Eve rolled her eyes at the scene that was seen in front of her.
+Eve rolled her eyes at the scene in front of her.
 “He’s the same as always.
 It would be strange if he wasn’t like that.”

 Kiyro openly agreed with her.

-“What good would this selenite is used for?”
+“What good would this selenite be used for?”
 Jack twiddled the selenite around with his fingers.
-“It seems you’re knowledgeable on these stuff Isabel.
+“It seems you’re knowledgeable on this stuff, Isabel.
 Maybe you could enlighten us?”

 “I don’t know.
-I’m not that knowledgeable as you think I am.”
+I’m not as knowledgeable as you think I am.”

 “Hey, you guys.
 I got an update on the quest,” said Eve.

 “The moment you buy it, you will know.”

 Kiyro was next in line.
 He placed the book that he was reading and the selenite on top of it.